meeting-rs/meeting.rs/README.md

 # Meeting.rs

-A one to one online meeting application using WebRTC implemented in Rust and WASM.
+A one to one online video meeting application using WebRTC implemented in Rust and WASM.

 This application comprises a coordinator server and a peer web page.
-Users can enjoy realtime and private meeting with just one deployment.
+Users can enjoy realtime and private video meeting with just one deployment.

 ## Usage